Fireside

 Protestant monarch, why

-would he seek to undermine that translation proffered by the very
+would he seek to undermine that translation provided by the very

-originator of the reformed faith King James himself claimed?"
+originator of the reformed faith the King himself claimed?"

 I believe it was because he desired